natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-23-playful-spaces-by-bruno-taylor.md

 description: A young UK designer adds a whimsical touch to urban life with a swing installation at a bus shelter, sparking playful interactions among passersby.
 emoji: 🎡
 tags:
+  - 🌆 Urban Spaces
+  - 🌍 Culture
+  - 🎨 Creativity
+  - 🚦 Public Safety
-  - 🎠 swings
+  - ⚠️ Danger
-  - 🏙️ urban spaces
-  - 👩‍🎤 public art
 haiku: |
   Swing in the city,
   Laughter echoes through the streets,